 WAN: Multi-Center Core Carrier Network

-Huawei’s solution replaces a traditional tree-structured network with a core carrier network in a ring topology.
+Huawei’s Application replaces a traditional tree-structured network with a core carrier network in a ring topology.
 Branches and service centers connect to the banking system through the nearest nodes, improving the efficiency of the backbone network with:

 - An outloop carrier network with a three-layer architecture of core, aggregation, and access.